brandonjackson/global-dialogues/docs/database_guide.md

 -- Count total responses
 SELECT COUNT(*) FROM responses;

--- Find all responses from a specific country
+-- Find all responses with high votes
+SELECT "Question", "Response", "Star"
-SELECT * FROM responses WHERE Country = 'United States';
+FROM responses
+WHERE "Star" > 100;

 -- Get questions with highest divergence
-SELECT DISTINCT Question_ID, Question_Text, divergence_score
+SELECT DISTINCT "Question ID", "Question", divergence_score FROM responses
-FROM responses
 WHERE divergence_score IS NOT NULL
 ORDER BY divergence_score DESC